Aktobe Aktyubinskaya Oblast, Kazakhstan Travel Guide

 Banks generally open Mon-Fri, 9:00 AM-5:00 PM/6:00 PM.
 Museums typically open 10:00 AM-6:00 PM, usually closed on Mondays.

-ATMs are widely available at banks, shopping centers, major streets, and hotels, accepting international cards.
-Bank branch hours can vary, so confirm specific times.
+ATMs are widely available at banks, shopping centers, major streets, and hotels, accepting overseas cards.
+Bank branch hours can vary, so confirm particular times.

 Kazakhstan observes public and religious holidays where services may operate on reduced schedules.
-Plan activities accordingly during these times.
+Plan activities accordingly during these periods.

 Always verify specific holiday schedules for attractions and services during your visit to avoid inconvenience.